Chapter 11

 "Do you have to stay in your cell all day, or have you been given some special task or activity?"
 He informed, after some moments.

 "I've been given work maintaining, refitting and reprogramming the many droids they are using here."
-Liane said restrained.
-"I know a lot of programming droids and it's a task I can do on my own.
-All the prisoners get jobs or tasks they can do alone.
+Liane said reluctantly "I know a lot of programming droids and it's a task I can do on my own.
+All the prisoners get chores or tasks they can do alone.
 We're never allowed to talk to each other or to the guards.
 Well, I don't care, it's never been any different all my life."

-"What do you mean?"
+"What do you mean, Liane?"

 "On Morantan my life was more or less the same.
 I never was allowed to leave the imperial stronghold without some droids guarding me.
 I had to pass most of my days studying and practicing what my teachers, or my father, had taught me.
 I lived in a separate wing, where those same guarding droids prepared and served my meals and did all the necessary chores.
 I never was allowed to have contact with the men of my father's garrison.
 His men also weren't allowed to speak to me, except for the commander.
-Those were my father's very strict orders."
-Liane said, "There's no difference between Morantan and Wegoyy in this respect.
-After nine hours of my mandatory work I am brought back to my cell.
+Those were my father's very strict orders", Liane said, "There's no difference between Morantan and Wegoyy in this respect.
+After nine hours mandatory work I am brought back to my cell.
 I get my diner and I have some time to do some reading and studying.
 At ten the lights go out.
 At five in the morning I get a breakfast and a packed lunch.
-There's a separate closet in my cell furnished as a small bathroom and at six my guard brings me to the maintenance department which it guarded by droids.
+There's a separate space in my cell furnished as a small bathroom and at six my guard brings me to the maintenance department which it guarded by droids.

 In the prison library I may download the books I want to read, but all my downloads are monitored by droids.
 I'm allowed to read some digital books on droid programming, one of the subjects I was working on, before I was brought to Dalmaran.
 I have already told you that my guard is helping me.